 The Mississippi Title Pledge Act tells you all about the requirements and laws regulating every title loan.
 According to the Mississippi Title Pledge Act you must have records of all the information about the vehicle being used as collateral, including its year of manufacture and model.
 The VIN (vehicle identification number) and license plate number are required as well.
 You must also have the transaction date, your personal information, including full name, date of birth, social security number, physical description, ID number, and issuer.
 You should also include the loan amount, maturity date, interest rate and APR (annual percentage rate).
 Any fees, including management and administration, that may be charged on top of the interest rate, must be disclosed as well.

 The Mississippi state law caps the maximum interest rate at 25% or an APR of 300%.
 Lenders use high interest rates to offset the generally poor reliability of the borrowers.
 High rates are sometimes needed as some borrowers can’t qualify for a typical loan because of poor credit or various loan defaults.
 It is illegal to extend the terms of a loan contract.
 This is not the case in every state but is the law in Mississippi.
 Some states allow extension of the terms of the loan but regulate the number and type allowed.
+Repossessions are allowed in Mississippi by licensed lenders based on court orders.
+The repo company must inform you in writing that your vehicle will be reposessed and sold.
 Before applying for an online car title loan in Mississippi, make sure you understand all the risks.
-It may be tempting to offer your title, but the results can be devastating if you forfeit on the loan.
+It may be tempting to offer your title, but the results can be devastating if you forfeit the loan.
 You may find yourself losing your car, your money, and your good credit.